 Integral equations, computational physics, fast algorithms, and numerical analysis

-Almost all partial differential equation occuring in classical mathematical physics can be reformulated as integral equations with an appropriate Green's function.
+Almost all partial differential equation occurring in classical mathematical physics can be reformulated as integral equations with an appropriate Green's function.
 Proper integral formulations are usually very stable, but result in large dense systems which require fast algorithms to solve.
 Over the last couple decades, the development of analysis-based algorithms such as fast multipole methods, butterfly algorithms, etc. has enabled these systems to be solved rapidly, usually in near-linear time.
 I have recently been working on particular problems in electromagnetics, acoustics, and magnetohydrodynamics.

 Complementary to solving PDEs or integral equations, algorithms which stably and rapidly compute special functions, invert matrices, apply operators, etc. must be developed.
 These schemes fall broadly under numerical analysis, and constitute the components that go into necessary software toolboxes for applied mathematics.